select2/select2/docs/pages/14.advanced/01.adapters-and-decorators/docs.md

 });
 ```

+> [!NOTE]
->>> All core options that use decorators or adapters will clearly state it in the "Decorator" or "Adapter" part of the documentation.
+> All core options that use decorators or adapters will clearly state it in the "Decorator" or "Adapter" part of the documentation.
 Decorators are typically only compatible with a specific type of adapter, so make sure to note what adapter is given.

 ## AMD Compatibility